erred/uva-rp2/report/report.md

 At the time of testing, the TURN servers exposed were Amazon Chime servers, which only allowed UDP allocations, but restricted making connections to outside addresses.
-Further testing would be needed to identify unrestricted addresses.
+Further testing would be needed to identify unrestricted address ranges.

 #### UDP TURN Relays